Kolonel Server

 Root cause

 MySQL 5.6.5 and later versions use a newer password hashing mechanism.
 User accounts created on older MySQL versions may still use a legacy hash format that is no longer supported.
-Als resultaat, authentication fails even with valid credentials.
+As a result, authentication fails even with valid credentials.

 Resolution overview